First Pain Management: A Guide to Your First Visit

 You are welcome to bring a family member or caregiver.
 Some patients find it helpful to have someone else present to take notes during the consultation, particularly when a lot of new information is discussed.
 If you receive a procedure involving sedation, having someone drive you home is required.

-What Happens After Your First Appointment?
+What Are the Next Steps After Your First Visit?

 After your visit, you may be scheduled for: